tycharlie99/tycharlie99.github.io/posts/alg-heap/index.md

 ---
-title: "[Note] Heap and Heap Sort"
+title: "Heap and Heap Sort"
-description: "Heap and Heap Sort in C++ with STL and operation."
+description: "An overview of heaps and heap sort in C++, including core operations and STL usage."
 publishedDate: 2024-08-31
 lastModified: 2025-08-12
 categories: ["Algorithms"]